nikhilkuria/deckset-slides/vc/vc.md

 * _migration of API reads and writes_
 * _migration of other processes_

+^ Almost nil experience

+^ Experience from other teams

+^ Design of milestones.

+^ Learn and implement

 ---

 # Milestone #1 : simple database replication
 ![](alternate-skate-154657-unsplash.jpg)

+^ No data Transformation

+^ Build some pipelines which can be improved later

 ---

 # Moving the data over

 ![inline](m1-1.jpg)

+^ Two major tables

+^ image_data

+^ partner_image

+^ Direct replication

+^ unknowns

 ---